Azure/AppService/_posts/2021-03-31-Secure resilient site with custom domain.md

 ### Application Gateway

 Instead of Front Door or in addition to Front Door you can use Azure Application Gateway to add WAF capabilities and advanced routing and rewrite logic.
 It can also be used to provide regional load balancing.
-Application Gateway currently does not support Manage Certificate, so you will have to bring your own certificate.
+Application Gateway currently does not support Managed Certificate, so you will have to bring your own certificate.

 Application Gateway deviates from the standard http header used for the forwarded host.
 It uses a header called X-Original-Host.
 For the Authentication configuration in auth.json, you will have to change the convention to Custom and specify X-Original-Host as the customHostHeaderName.
 The rest of the settings and steps should be identical.